Notable People

 Feinberg's own reflections make him more interesting than a generic "compensation czar" profile suggests.
 In the 2021 Harvard interview, he described the emotional challenge of meeting with thousands of victims and families and said he personally conducted close to a thousand individual hearings.
 He also emphasized that he worked on the fund pro bono because taking money in that setting would have looked morally wrong and politically toxic.

-The part worth dwelling on is not saintliness.
+The important part is not saintliness.
 It is his insistence that this sort of program cannot be understood as a neat technocratic exercise.
 He describes the work as exhausting because it required direct exposure to other people's devastation while still forcing him to impose rules, categories, and final decisions.

 His career continues to matter to people far outside the law because he had to give public form to a problem most people would rather keep at the level of feeling.